yullian97/jeckylbootstrap/README.md

 ## Getting Started

-To start coding away, first fork this repo...
+To start coding away

+1. fork this repo...
+1. change the repository name to your github name`.github.io` be editing the settings
-Change the `_data/global.yml` to have your sitename in it.
+1. Change the `_data/global.yml` to have your sitename in it.

 ```